 Iberia is the flag carrier airline of Spain, founded in 1927.
-Based in Madrid, it operates an international network of services from its main base of Madrid–Barajas Airport.
-Iberia, with Iberia Regional (operated by an independent carrier Air Nostrum) and with Iberia Express, is a part of International Airlines Group.
-In addition to transporting passengers and freight, Iberia Group carries out related activities, such as aircraft maintenance, handling in airports, IT systems and in-flight catering.
-Iberia Group airlines fly to over 109 destinations in 39 countries, and a further 90 destinations through code-sharing agreements with other airlines.
+Madrid operates an international network of services from its main base of Madrid–Barajas Airport.
+Iberia, with Iberia Regional (operated by an independent carrier Air Nostrum) and Iberia Express, is a part of International Airlines Group.
+In addition to transporting passengers and freight, Iberia Group carries out related activities, such as aircraft maintenance, airports, IT systems, and in-flight catering.
+Iberia Group airlines fly to over 109 destinations in 39 countries and a further 90 destinations through code-sharing agreements with other airlines.

-Pobeda Airlines LCC, commonly known as Pobeda is a low-cost airline and a wholly owned subsidiary of Aeroflot, the flag carrier and largest airline of Russia.
+Pobeda Airlines LCC, commonly known as Pobeda, is a low-cost airline and a wholly-owned subsidiary of Aeroflot, the flag carrier and largest airline of Russia.
 It operates scheduled services to domestic and international destinations mainly from its airline hub of Vnukovo International Airport.
-Since operations commenced in late 2014, Pobeda is considered to be one of the fastest growing airlines in Russia and Europe in 2019, becoming the 3rd largest airline in Russia in February 2019.
+Since operations commenced in late 2014, Pobeda is considered one of the fastest-growing airlines in Russia and Europe in 2019, becoming the 3rd largest airline in Russia in February 2019.

 easyJet is a British low-cost airline group with headquarters in London.
 The airline operates an aircraft fleet of more than 300 planes — mainly Airbus A319, A320, and A320. easyJet serves more than 130 destinations, mainly in Europe from various bases.
 The airline group has more than 14,000 employees.

-Wizz Air is a Hungarian ultra low-cost airline with its head office in Budapest.
-The airline serves many cities across Europe, as well as some destinations in North Africa and the Middle East.
-It has the largest fleet of any Hungarian airline, although it is not a flag carrier, and currently serves 44 countries.
+Wizz Air is a Hungarian ultra-low-cost airline with its head office in Budapest.
+The airline serves many cities across Europe and some destinations in North Africa and the Middle East.
+Although it is not a flag carrier, it has the largest fleet of any Hungarian airline and currently serves 44 countries.

 SAS is a Scandinavian airline group with its headquarters in Sweden.
 The airline group was founded in 1946.
 Today the airline group operates more than 150 aircraft with a diversified fleet.
 Besides various Airbus models (A319, A320, A321, A330, A340, and A350), the airline also operates Boeing aircraft (B737) and Bombardier.
-SAS operates flight to destinations in Europe, Asia and North America.
+SAS operates flights to destinations in Europe, Asia, and North America.